 Student Research Forum (SRF2021)

 The Student Research Forum (SRF) is organized with the aim of publishing and discussing student research projects in the field of theory and practice of Computer Science.
 The aim of the forum is to offer students the opportunity to receive feedback on the research originality and suggestions for the work in progress based on a submitted research proposal.
 Furthermore, participation to SRF can be the occasion for students to establish new valuable future collaborations.
+Participation to the SRF for students (including authors of research proposals) is free of charge.

 Topics of interest deal with both theory and practice of computer science.
 List of topics are those relevant to SOFSEM.
 A non-complete list: